Man in the Iron Mask: Valet

 In 2021, British historian Josephine Wilkinson mentioned the theory proposed by French historian Bernard Caire in 1987, whereby "Eustache" was not the prisoner's first name but his real surname.
 Since French historian Jean-Christian Petitfils had earlier asserted that "Dauger" was a misspelling of "Danger" (or d'Angers), Caire suggested that this appellation was used to indicate the prisoner originated from the town of Angers.
+(Note: In 1970, Petitfils asserted that, in the first letter about the prisoner, Louvois wrote his name as "Eustache Danger", and that later transcriptions of the name misinterpreted the letter "n" as a "u".
+In 1987, Caire suggested that "Eustache" was the prisoner's surname, and that "Danger", as well as later spellings of "Dangers" or "d'Angers" in the correspondence related to this prisoner, referred to Angers as his place of birth or the town with which he was mostly associated.)
 Wilkinson also supported the theory proposed by Petitfils—and by Jules Lair in 1890—that, as a valet (perhaps to Henrietta of England), this "Eustache" had committed some indiscretion which risked compromising the relations between Louis XIV and Charles II at a sensitive time during the negotiations of the Secret Treaty of Dover against the Dutch Republic.
 In July 1669, Louis had suddenly and inexplicably fallen out with Henrietta and, since the two had previously been very close, it did not go unnoticed.
 Wilkinson therefore suggested a link between this event and this valet's arrest in Calais later that month.

 Historical documents and archives

 History of the Bastille archives

-When the Bastille was stormed on 14 July 1789, the mob were surprised to find only seven prisoners, as well as a room full of neatly kept boxes containing documents that had been carefully filed since 1659.
+When the Bastille was stormed on 14 July 1789, the mob were surprised to find only seven prisoners, (Note: These seven prisoners included four forgers: Béchade, Laroche, La Corrège and Pujade; they had falsified bills of exchange to defraud two Parisian bankers.
+During their trial at the Grand Châtelet, they were being held at the Bastille, where they were consulting daily with their lawyers.
+The fifth prisoner was the young Comte de Solages, who had committed a heinous crime and was held at the Bastille in consideration for his family, who were paying his board.
+The remaining two were mad men: Tavernier and de Whyte, who should have been in an asylum and were soon transferred to the Asile de Charenton.) as well as a room full of neatly kept boxes containing documents that had been carefully filed since 1659.
 These archives held records, not only of all the prisoners who had been incarcerated there, but also of all the individuals who had been locked up, banished into exile, or simply tried within the limits of Paris as a result of a lettre de cachet.
 Throughout the 18th century, archivists had been working zealously at keeping these records in good order and which, on the eve of the French revolution, had amounted to hundreds of thousands of documents.